angelalien/VRDL-HW1/README.md

 python train.py
 ```

-> The python program file is put in the same level of 2021VRDL_HW1_datasets file.
+> Put the python program file in the same level of 2021VRDL_HW1_datasets file.